 Fence Repair Near Kirkland

-If you have an area or two that needs some repair or replacement, we should be able to take care of that for you.
+If you have an area or two that needs some repair or replacement, they should be able to take care of that for you.

-Just give us a call and let us know what’s going on.
+Just give them a call and let them know what’s going on.

 Fence Prices in Kirkland and Bellevue

-Once we visit your location, we are able to discuss with you regarding what it is you really want to have done.
-We’ll offer a couple thoughts and opinions.
-We’ll show you one or two estimates and you may pick the options you like the most.
+Once they visit your location, they are able to discuss with you regarding what it is you really want to have done.
+They’ll offer a couple thoughts and opinions.
+They’ll show you one or two estimates and you may pick the options you like the most.